No upcoming games

 WATCH: Check out 15 key moments in our history

 The Sydney FC badge features the Sydney Opera House as viewed from the Sydney Football Stadium, set above the Commonwealth Star in a shield shape.
 The club’s colours are sky blue (representing the state of NSW) and navy blue.
-Their kit is a sky blue shirt with navy and sky blue striped shorts, and sky blue socks.
+The primary kit colour is Sky Blue.

 Sydney FC Chairman Scott Barlow launches the Sky Blues new logo in May 2017.